AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * I believe this was in the previous game, but there is now a tutorial that points out that you can solve crossword puzzles at the far table (near the restroom) at LeBlanc on certain days without causing time to progress.
 * You can now explore Yongen-Jaya at night on 4/21 instead of 4/22.
 * After exploring the Metaverse, you can now perform activities within LeBlanc and your room, even without Kawakami's confidant bonuses.
+* You will now get text messages from part-time jobs on busy days, where you can potentially earn more social points and money.
+* On busy days, the convenience store will have a performance challenge much like the Beef Bowl Shop, where you will need to remember barcode locations and then recall them when scanning items.

 ### Palaces